doubledutch/ProjectPika/work_list.md

 ## 2. Refactoring

-The current datamodel is Database > Soup > Column > Value.
-While the concept of a soup perfectly matches what we are trying to do, it is foreign and creates initial confusion to people interested in the project - just change it to Table.

 The current jar file is not directly usable by an Android Studio project.
 There is not reason for this - figure out why this is a problem and fixe the project to build artifacts that can be instantly used for both Android and general Java projects.

 There is currently a half assed implementation of sorted pages - make it work in general and make non sortable columns be something that can be configured using the database declaration API.